Paul Smith (cricketer, born 1964)

-Paul Andrew Smith born 15 April 1964 in Gosforth, Northumberland is a former English cricketer who played for Warwickshire from 1982 to 1996.
+Paul Andrew Smith (born 15 April 1964) in Gosforth, Northumberland is a former English cricketer who played for Warwickshire from 1982 to 1996.
 He represented England in the Hong Kong and Singapore Sixes.

+He was educated at Heaton Grammar School, Newcastle upon Tyne.

 Cricket career

 A mercurial allrounder, Smith was a big-hitting right-handed batsman, and a genuinely fast right-arm bowler.
 He made four first-class hundreds in his 221-game career, the first when he was just 19, and in 1986 he became the youngest Warwickshire player to score 1,500 runs in a season.
 He was a key player in the side which won an unprecedented Treble in 1994 (County Championship, Sunday League, and Benson & Hedges trophy), taking the Man of the Match award in the final of the Benson & Hedges trophy against Worcestershire.
 The following year, in 1995, he again played an important role as Warwickshire completed the double of County Championship and Natwest Trophy.
 In all, Smith played in six Lord's one-day finals during his career.

 Along with opening partner Andy Moles, Smith holds a world record, after the pair shared eight consecutive opening partnerships of 50-plus.
 In first-class cricket, he scored a total of 8,173 runs at 26.44, with a best of 140.
 With the ball, he took 283 wickets at 35.72, which included two hat-tricks and a best of 6 for 91.
 Always a potent force in the one-day game, able to turn a match with bat or ball, he won three titles with Warwickshire in the 50-over game, and won all domestic trophies several times.
 His one-day career saw him amass combined totals 4,430 runs and 234 wickets.